benc-uk/mntr/readme.md

 Components:

 - Collector: Runs monitors on a schedule and sends results to server.
 Written in Go
 - Plugins: Monitor 'task runners' loaded by the collector, such as `plugins/web` for HTTP and web content monitoring.
-Also written in Go
+Written in Go
-- Server: Backend API server and data store.
+- Server: Backend API server and config data store.
 Written in Deno with TypeScript
+- InfluxDB: Data store for metrics
-- Frontend: Web UI for reporting and viewing data.
+- Frontend: Web UI for configuration, reporting and viewing data.
 Written in Vue.js